After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Make a Donation

-Donate your time, talents, or make monetary donations to a local group in memory of your baby and to support other parents who may be experiencing a similar situation.
+Give your time, talents, or money to a local group in memory of your baby.
+This can help support other parents who may are grieving.

 Warning Signs